 Here are ways you or your household can qualify for ACP benefits:

-- Based on your family income (your household may have to show proof of income, like a tax return or three consecutive pays stubs when applying)
+- Your family income (your household may have to show proof of income, like a tax return or three consecutive pay stubs, when applying).

-- Anyone in your household participates in a government assistance program (SNAP, WIC, Free or Reduced Priced Lunch, rental assistance/housing vouchers, Medicaid, or similar programs)
+- If anyone in your household participates in a government assistance program (SNAP, WIC, Free or Reduced Priced Lunch, rental assistance/housing vouchers, Medicaid, or similar programs).

 You can find more information on eligibility on the ACP website.